 Later in the afternoon we were visited by some locals whom tried to make it to Isle Royal in their much larger lake-going vessels, however they too were thwarted by Superior’s mighty seas.
-They shared stories, spirits and food to ease the world of weather waylay we had succumbed to experience there in Horseshoe Bay.
-Regardless of the weather, we were very much appreciative for the shelter the bay offered, we watched stationary as water toiled up and down capped in white for the remainder of the afternoon.

 Our next morning we launched bright and early style with intent to make it to Grand Marais Minnesota, a fine destination in northern Cook County.
 There we would meet up with my (Brian's) mother and hop down the coast using state parks as our residency for the next week.
 Simple plan, simple lifestyle.